MIC-DKFZ/trixi/Readme.md

 # Use on remote server

-If you want to run vislogger on a remote server, but show the reuslts locally you can do:
+If you want to run vislogger on a remote server, but show the results locally you can do:

 ```
 # On local computer:
 ssh -N -f -L localhost:8099:localhost:8097 USERNAME@REMOTE_SERVERNAME

+# On remote server:
 python -m visdom.server
 python my_random_vislogger_script.py
 ```